LaranjoTomas/Universe/Education/CLE/Everything.md

 ## What Slurm Does

 **Converts** a cluster of networked Linux machines into a **unifies batch computing resource**.
-Manages how users interact with the clusts throught **job submission**, not direct execution.
+Manages how users interact with the clusters throughout **job submission**, not direct execution.

 ## Architecture and Core Components